georgringer/news/Documentation/AdministratorManual/BestPractice/Routing/Index.rst

 **Prerequisites:**

-For *list view* with a *date menu* plugin, to filter by date.
+For :guilabel:`List View` with a :guilabel:`Date Menu` plugin, to filter by date.
 Also includes configuration for the pagination.

 **Result:**